On-Page SEO

 Syntax

-The syntax of the comments tag in HTML is quite simple.
-It consists of two parts:
+The syntax of the comments tag in HTML is simple and consists of two parts:

 • an opening comment tag <!--